Money Munchkids™ General FAQ

 Are your products good for children with special needs?

 We hesitate to say our products are specifically made for children with special needs because every child is different.
 We highly encourage parents to make that decision for themselves based on their individual child’s needs.
+If you have specific questions please feel free to contact us.

 Here’s what we can tell you: